michalis0/ML_dataiku/README.md

 * [Day 4 Clustering & Graph Analytics](/Day%204/README.md)
 * [Day 5 Generative AI](/Day%205/README.md)

-The first few days will be very detailed.
-As we go on, you are expected to do more things on your own!
+The descriptions in the first few days will be very detailed.
+As we go on, and you become more acquainted with the Dataiku tool, some things will be implied, and not described in such great detail...